cdapio/cdap/docs/developer-guide/source/advanced.rst

 Service Discovery
 -----------------
-Services announce the host and port they are running on so that they can be discovered by other programs (Flows, Procedures and MapReduce jobs) and provide access.
+Services announce the host and port they are running on so that they can be discovered by—and provide access to—other programs: Flows, Procedures, MapReduce jobs, and other Custom Services.

-To announce a service, call the `announce` method from TwillContext during the initialize method.
-The announce method takes a name which the service can register under and the port which the service is running on.
-The application name, service, and hostname required for registering the service are automatically obtained.
+To announce a Service, call the ``announce`` method from ``TwillContext`` during the initialize method.
+The announce method takes a name—which the Service can register under—and the port which the Service is running on.
+The application name, service ID, and hostname required for registering the Service are automatically obtained.

 ::